 People come together, enjoying the Beauty each has found, we marvel.

 "What's happening?
 How did we do it?"

 We organize ourselves and re-member what we've done.
 Group memory lives beyond lifetimes.

 Remembering everyone's knowledge is Wisdom.

-ReVif is GRATEFUL to the devoted individuals who patiently compose the Wisdom of organizations.
+ReVif is GRATEFUL to the devoted individuals who patiently organize Wisdom.